UK’s first deep coal mine in 30 years at risk of losing financial backing

 UK’s first deep coal mine in 30 years faces losing financial backing after climate controversy

-Exclusive: Revelations over finances should be ‘final nail in the coffin’ for Cumbria coal mine project, says Tim Farron
+Exclusive: Revelations over finances should be ‘final nail in the coffin’ for Cumbria project, says Tim Farron

 Related video: Youth climate activists launch digital demonstration against West Cumbria coal mine